mpampuch/rust-notes/README.md

 Here, `"world"` is a string literal stored in the program’s binary, so it has a `'static` lifetime. *Rebinding like this is always safe because `'static` outlives all other lifetimes*.

+> [!NOTE]
+> Usually you do not need multiple lifetimes, there are only some cases where you do.

 ## Functions

 Functions are defined using the `fn` keyword with snake_case naming convention, and function declarations can appear anywhere in the file regardless of call order.
 Parameters require explicit type annotations, and return types are specified with an arrow syntax.